 Each is important in its own way, with some being more important than others.
 Let’s now take a look at each of these considerations in more detail!

 Are you cleaning a small A-to-B car or do you intend to clean a much bigger family car?
-Each will have different requirements when it comes to cleaning their interior and exteriors using an air compressor.
+Each will have different requirements when it comes to cleaning their interior and exterior using an air compressor.

 The air compressor you need will typically depend on the size of the vehicle.
 It’s generally advised that the bigger the car is, the bigger the compressor will need to be to offer more power, a larger tank size, and a longer cycle time.